sky1456723/Secret-MLDS-2018/hw1-1/Readme.md

         The script is written in tensorflow1.10.0 and python3.6.5.
         Please use instruction in terminal like: "python DNN_mnist.py"
         It will plot two charts(loss and acc).

+CNN.py:
+        To run, type "python CNN.py" in terminal.
+        Python 3.6 is recommended.
+        This script trains 3 CNN models and plots their accuracies and losses after 300 steps.
+        The figures are saved as "Loss.png" and "Accuracy.png"